A2mm/Api-Authentication-Passport/readme.md

 */*  run php artisan migrate command through your terminal to publish all tables on database */* run php artisan db:seed to fill product tables with some records */* run php artisan passport:install
-*/* get to your postman tool and run project endpoints and don't foreget to include the headers using token.
+*/* get to your postman tool and run project endpoints and don't forget to include the headers using token.